canonical/maas-react-components/GUIDELINES.md

 It is acceptable to initially add a component to the MAAS React Component Library, even if it is known or planned for wider use.
 However, this should be clearly documented and communicated to the relevant team members.

-Every such component should be labeled as “planned for wider use”/”potential for wider use”  in the live documentation.
+Every such component should be labeled as "candidate"  in the live documentation indicating that they're a candidate for wider use.
 This is to ensure that those components are revisited regularly and eventually either migrated to @canonical/react-component or have the label removed.

 #### Recommended patterns